Prospects of charge signal analyses in liquid xenon TPCs with proportional scintillation in the liquid phase: Prospects of a future single-phase LXe TPC

 On top of these benefits, the pulse shape scintillation signal per electron offers new analysis possibilities.
+The results presented in chapter~\ref{Sec:S2Analysis} are in first order independent of the assumed wire diameter of \SI{50}{\micro m}, provided the required scintillation yield is obtained.
 Precise electron counting as quantised integer observable improves the resolution of the charge signal measurement for small signals.
 On top of this, the energy resolution in an S2-only analysis benefits significantly from the absence of the liquid-gas-interface.
 In a single-phase setup, the S2-only energy resolution improves by more than 35\% (10\%), compared with a dual-phase setup with 80\% (95\%) electron extraction efficiency, under otherwise identical conditions.
 The measurement of the individual electron arrival times provides a charge only measurement of the $z$-position.
 Albeit with limited resolution, this allows for fiducialization in the space domain.
 In a combined S1-S2 analysis a $z$ consistency check between the S2-only and the drift time based $z$ measurement yields a 50-70\% efficient discriminator against accidental coincidence events with small to medium lone-S2 signals.
 Accurate timing measurements improve the discrimination between signal-like single site and background-like multiple site events.
 Simultaneous interactions as close as \SI{6}{mm} in the drift direction can be reliably rejected throughout a \SI{40}{t} liquid xenon TPC.
 The false acceptance of neutron induced multiple site events as signal can be limited to well below 7\%.
 This significantly outperforms the DARWIN requirement on SS-MS discrimination in $z$.

 These prospects of charge signal analysis in a single-phase liquid xenon detector call for dedicated R\&D to validate the predictions presented in this simulation study.
 The key properties requiring experimental proof are the predicted sharp S2 waveforms caused by a single electron and a sufficiently high single electron gain in stable TPC operation.
 The scrutiny of the scintillation yield model must rely on a broader set of experimental data and is mandatory to optimise TPC design and operation conditions.
 Further R\&D must then focus on the scalability of this technology.
 The time line to achieve technology readiness is defined by future direct detection dark matter experiments, such as DARWIN.